Arnaud Texier de la Pommeraye: French soldier, American teacher

 Texier de la Pommeraye was part of the force Napoleon assembled in 1803-1805 with the intention of invading England.
 In June 1804, he was promoted to major and made a member of the Legion of Honour.
 He subsequently served in Switzerland, the Netherlands and in Spain.
 After Napoleon’s first abdication in 1814, Texier de la Pommeraye retired from the army, receiving the pay of a lieutenant colonel.
 He resumed service when Napoleon escaped from Elba in 1815.
 Though it’s not clear what he did during the Hundred Days, Texier de la Pommeraye’s support for Napoleon probably resulted in the loss of his full pension (see my post about demi-soldes).
-At any rate, he felt the need to leave France, and received a passport to go to the United States in August 1816.
+At any rate, he felt the need to leave France.
+He received a passport to go to the United States in August 1816.

 Exile in the United States

 Along with other exiled Bonapartists, Texier de la Pommeraye joined the Society for the Cultivation of the Vine and Olive, to which the US Congress granted land in Alabama in 1817 (see my post about the Bonapartists in America).
 If Texier de la Pommeraye actually visited the grant, he did not stay there long.
 In 1818 he sold his allotment and settled in Philadelphia.
 Short of funds, he tried to sell a politically sensitive document regarding the Pichegru conspiracy to French diplomats.
 (2) He did not join Charles Lallemand’s expedition to Texas.

 To earn a living, Texier de la Pommeraye became a language teacher.
 He advertised as follows: